PicasoTheDeal/CHAOS/README.md

 ## How to run this locally

 Just clone the repo and run `index.html`, yeah nothing more nothing less.
-No local servers, no node constructs, no mortal command lines—just click and watch the universe unravel.
+No local servers, no node constructs, no mortal command lines—just click and watch whatever is being rendered.

 ## Tech Stack

 * **Three.js**
 * **GLSL Shaders**
-* **Pure unadulterated cosmic madness**
+* **Pure unadulterated madness**( I don't know what shape it could generate but theoretically it might IDK)